The best Father's Day deals to be had for dads right now | CNN Underscored

 - Columbia: Get up to 25% off outerwear, athletic gear and more.

-- Duke & Dexter: Help your dad celebrate Father’s Day in style with 15% off sitewide plus free worldwide delivery on all orders.
+- Duke & Dexter: Help your dad celebrate Father’s Day in style with 15% off sitewide with the code FATHERSDAY15, plus free worldwide delivery on all orders.

 - Eddie Bauer: Gifts for dads are up to 50% off.